May Campbell (field hockey): Career

 Campbell worked on the teaching staff of Richmond School in Perth.
-In 1936, Campbell's local community in Moulyinning helped to fundraise £215 to enable her to join the All-Australian team on their to compete in a tournament in the United States and Canada.
-The town hosted a gathering, packing out the Moulyinning town hall to present her with the funds and farewell her on the journey.
-On the journey, Campbell wrote a letter which was reported in the paper about the beginning of her journey while in Fiji.
-She reported that she had been unwell with boils and confined to her berth on for the first part of the journey.
-She found a small reading lamp which eased the journey.
-She said that only five members of the team were about to make it to the dining saloon for the first few nights due to sea sickness from the rocking ship.
+In 1936, Campbell's local community in Moulyinning helped to fundraise £215 to enable her to join the All-Australian team and compete in a tournament in the United States and Canada.
+The town hosted a gathering, filling the Moulyinning town hall to present her with the funds and wish her farewell.
+Early in her travels, Campbell wrote a letter that was reported in the paper about her time in Fiji.
+She wrote that she had been unwell with boils and confined to her berth for the first part of the journey.
+She said that only five members of the team were able to make it to the dining saloon for the first few nights due to sea sickness from the rocking ship.

 Campbell's 1936 teammates consisted of fellow Western Australian Jean Fitch; Victorians Girlie Hodges, Margaret Knight, E. Florence Faul, and Dorothy Sholl; Tasmanians Lucy Winspear and Connie Charlesworth; South Australians Jean Mackey and Mabel Cashmore; New South Welshman Ena Macrae; and the captain of the team Merle Taylor from Victoria, and vice captain E.Tezwell from South Australia.

-Campbell was Australia's highest goal scorer with 69 of Australia's total of 188 goals.
+Campbell was Australia's highest goal scorer, with 69 of Australia's 188 goals.
 Australia won 16 of their 19 games.

-As well as touring England and New Zealand, Campbell managed a haul of 100 goals in club, national and international matches.
+In addition to touring England and New Zealand, Campbell scored 100 goals in club, national, and international matches.
 In 1938, she scored 20 of WA's 30 goals in the National Championships.
 During her many years as Western Australian captain, the state failed to win the national title only twice.

-In 1943, she married Archie Campbell an AFL player, and a member of the AIF during world war II, stationed in Timor.
+In 1943, she married Archie Campbell, an AFL player and member of the AIF during World War II, stationed in Timor.

-Campbell coached the Western Australian state team for many years of which the team only lost the national title twice.
-And she coached and managed the Australian team.
-She also influenced women's hockey in Queensland, New South Wales, and Victoria by coaching in those states.
-For 50 years Campbell was dedicated to hockey as a player, coach, and administrator.
+Campbell coached the Western Australian state team for many years, during which the team only lost the national title twice.
+She also coached and managed the Australian team.
+Her influence on women's hockey further extended to Queensland, New South Wales, and Victoria through coaching in those states.
+For 50 years, Campbell was dedicated to hockey as a player, coach, and administrator.